Computer Integrated Manufacturing Lab

 - Practice good shop management by keeping all materials, tools and supplies organized.
 Assign every item a designated, labeled location.
 Place all items in their designated location after use.

-- Open hours for the Computer Integrated Manufacturing (CIM) laboratory are posted near the entryway.
+- Open hours for the Computer Integrated Manufacturing (CIM) laboratory are posted in the course syllabus.
 Students are encouraged to use the laboratory during scheduled lab times and open hours.
 Permission to be in the lab during off-hours can be arranged through the lab supervisor.

 - Wear close-toed shoes and long pants.